 Pace of studyFull-time

-The students leaving the Master's programme in Ecology and the Environment shall:
+The students leaving the master programme in Applied Ethology and Animal Biology shall:

-- be well prepared for advanced scientific communication with different target groups.
+- be prepared for advanced scientific and mathematical communication with different target groups

-- be well prepared for postgraduate studies, but also for advanced positions in the national or international labour market.
+- be well prepared for both postgraduate studies and for the national and international labour market.

 Mathematical, scientifical and technical knowledge and reasoning